twilio-labs/sample-twilio-go/README.md

 An example application made by the Developer Experience - Developer Interfaces team to showcase the usage of the [Twilio Go SDK](https://github.com/twilio/twilio-go), [Programmable Messaging](https://www.twilio.com/docs/sms), and [Programmable Voice](https://www.twilio.com/docs/voice).

-Made for the purpose of providing an example application to train individuals on how Golang and the Twilio Go SDK may be used to build a web application.
+Made for the purpose of providing an example application to train individuals on how Golang and the Twilio Go SDK may be used to build a messaging application.

 ## Prerequisites